0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **What is the process for obtaining a CPL?**

 Generally, obtaining a CPL requires filling out an application, providing fingerprints, and paying a fee of $36 plus whatever the fingerprinting costs.

-See also RCW [9.41.070](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.070) for the full CPL requirements and [this DOL information page](https://www.dol.wa.gov/business/firearms/ faconcealreq.html) for a summary.
+See also RCW [9.41.070](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.070) for the full CPL requirements and [this DOL information page](https://www.dol.wa.gov/business/firearms/faconcealreq.html) for a summary.

 **How long does it take to get a CPL?**

-By law the issuing authority must issue a CPL within 30 days, except when the application hasn't been a resident of the state for at least 90 days or when the application doesn't have a state provided ID, then the issuing authority has 60 days to issue.
+By law the issuing authority must issue a CPL within 30 days, unless the applicant hasn't been a resident of the state for at least 90 days or doesn't have a state provided ID, in which case the issuing authority has 60 days to issue.
 See RCW [9.41.070](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.070) (1).

 **Is Washington a shall-issue state?**